In a Rush?

 Step 2: The email must contain the following information:

 - Team name – although it isn’t of great importance, I advise you to choose something catchy, and easily memorable

 - Team abbreviation – kind of like a team’s nickname, initials, or something as short as that

 - Your URL – write your preferred team URL.

-How to Create a Team on Twitch if I Am Not a Partner
+How to Create a Team if You’re Not a Partner

-Still, there are a few other methods to try and hope that you will get lucky.
+Still, there are a few other ideas to try out and hope that you will get lucky: